-At Dryden left and right bank fishways, the start of operations is based on river flows and the need for alternative fish passage routes.
-At Dryden left bank fishway, the fishway is opened for fish passage when river flow declines below 4 kcfs (June time frame).
-At Dryden right bank, the threshold is 5 kcfs (same time frame).
+At Dryden left and right bank fishways, the start of fishway operations and operations in general are based on river flows and the need for alternative fish passage routes.
+At Dryden left bank fishway, the fishway is opened for fish passage when river flow declines below 4-6 kcfs (headgates are removed).
+At Dryden right bank, the threshold is 6 kcfs.
 The fishway attendants may open the fishways during slightly higher flows, if they observe that fish are beginning to have difficulty in migrating over the spillway (due to a declining hydrograph).
 The fishways remain in operation until late November/early December, or when river flow reaches 6 kcfs or greater in the winter.